Asian Pulled Pork? YES! It's EASY. It's DELICIOUS! Make it in the Ninja Foodi and shave off hours of time!

 Making a great pork butt for pulled pork takes FOREVER... usually.
 Low and Slow is the mantra of the BBQ world and I'm not knocking that!
 There really isn't anything like a low-and-slow-smoked pork butt, but... this recipe for Asian Pulled Pork will knock your socks off.
 It's that good!

 As the previous owner of a BBQ restaurant, I've probably made over a thousand pork butts in my lifetime, and if anyone suggested that I use a pressure cooker to make one, I would have said, "No Way!"

-There isn’t anything that comes close to a pork butt that is cooked on a wood-fired smoker for 10-12 hours.
-There is something magical that happens during that long cook time that is impossible to replicate, BUT we don’t have to replicate!
-Let’s be different!
-Let’s make Asian Pulled Pork!
+There isn't anything that competes with a pork butt that is cooked on a wood-fired smoker for 8-10 hours.
+There is something magical that happens during that long cook time where the perfect amount of smoky flavor is absorbed by the meat and the fat renders and produces this wonderful bark.
+It's delicious for sure.